 For a long trajectory,

 gmx eneconv -offset 1.998 -dt 2 writes frames with time stamps at

 ...
 16771.998000 16773.998000 16775.998000 16777.996000 16777.998000 16778.000000 16779.996000 16779.998000 16780.000000 ...

 This is easily fixed by not doing the floating-point modulo arithmetic in single precision.
 Perhaps some other tools are also affected.

-#2 Updated by Erik Lindahl almost 6 years ago
+#2 Updated by Erik Lindahl about 6 years ago

 - Tracker changed from Bug to Feature

 - Target version changed from 5.0 to future